merovex-press/stranded-series/checksum.md

 The tone section should include a visual style you wish to emulate or emphasize.
 Reference projects and styles you find inspiring.

-Discuss any rules that you think should govern the tone of this series to make it unique: “Everything will be handheld to give the show a raw, lived in feeling, despite the glossy sci-fi production design.”
+Discuss any rules that you think should govern the tone of this series to make it unique: "Everything will be handheld to give the show a raw, lived in feeling, despite the glossy sci-fi production design."

-Create juxtapositions between your concept and your “look” that make your show dynamic.
+Create juxtapositions between your concept and your "look" that make your show dynamic.
 What type of score will you use?
 Somber?
 Electronic?
 Does the show have a generally negative outlook?
 Positive?
 How should that manifest in each plot?
 These are instructions for future writers as well as executives.

 ## Synopsis